Loading...

 Lab 80: Installing and Configuring Postfix (MTA)

-Install and start Postfix as a local Mail Transfer Agent (MTA) so the system can deliver service notifications and cron output.
-Validate service health, set a basic mail domain, and send a test message to the local root mailbox.
+Install and start Postfix as a local Mail Transfer Agent (MTA) so the host can deliver service notifications and cron output.
+Validate service health, set a basic mail identity, send a test message to the local root mailbox, and confirm the message is actually delivered.

 mail services core